Jaeger

 Deployment strategies for the Jaeger Agent

 If you’ve been following the evolution of the Kubernetes templates for Jaeger, you might have noticed an important change recently: the Jaeger Agent is not being deployed as a DaemonSet anymore.
 Instead, instructions are now being provided on how to deploy it as a “Sidecar”.
 The Agent component was developed to act as a “buffer” between the tracer and the collector.
 This buffer should sit very close to the tracer, usually on localhost.
+Because of this basic assumption, the tracer can just send the collected spans to the agent via UDP, for an optimal balance between performance and reliability.
+While this assumption works great for a deployment on bare metal, a question arises when we start to think about cloud environments and containers: what is localhostfor your Kubernetes pod?

 Read more